Anna L. Meredith, MA, VetMB, CertLAS, DzooMed, RCVS, Specialist in Zoo and Wildlife Medicine

 How Long Will the Animal Have to be in Captivity?
 How Often Will it Have to be Handled for Treatment?

-It is very important to appreciate that the animal is wild; it is not used to being handled or surrounded by humans or other pet animals.
+It is very important to realise that a wild animal is not a pet animal; it is not used to being handled or surrounded by humans or other pet animals.
 This situation is incredibly stressful for it, and potentially life threatening depending on the species (e.g., woodcocks and nightjars, which do not feed in captivity).
 This should be borne in mind when admitting a wild animal into captivity for rehabilitation (e.g., some birds of prey, pheasants frequently do not survive in captivity for longer than 1-2 days due to the stress), and always when dealing with it.
 Wild animals do not respond to petting, it is an additional stress, and need to be left alone and undisturbed in a quiet area separate from the rest of the veterinary hospital.

 Time of the Year?